 Who needs a 1099?

-When you hire an independent contractor, you (the business owner) must file a 1099-MISC if they’re paid $600 or more.
+When you hire an independent contractor, you (the business owner) must file a 1099-NEC if they’re paid $600 or more.
 This lets the IRS know how much in taxes they can expect from the freelancer.
-You also need to send a copy of the 1099-MISC to the contractor.
+You also need to send a copy of the 1099-NEC to the contractor.
 It’s important to note that this only applies to businesses hiring contractors.
 Private citizens who hire contractors don’t have to file a 1099 on their behalf.

 For example, if you hire an electrician to replace the light fixtures in your office building, you’ll have to file a 1099 and send a copy to the electrician.
 On the other hand, if you hire the same electrician to install wiring in your home, you won’t have to issue one.

 Here are the types of business entities you’ll issue a 1099 to: